kaansen57/Sen-JavaScript-Bilmiyorsun/up & going/ch1.md

 Typing the preceding code into the console in Chrome should produce something like the following:

+Üstteki kodu konsola yazdığınız zaman Chrome aşağıdaki gibi bir sonuç üretmeli:

 <img src="fig1.png" width="500">

-Go on, try it.
-The best way to learn programming is to start coding!
+~~Go on, try it.
+The best way to learn programming is to start coding!~~

+Siz de çekinmeyin ve kodu deneyin.
+Programlama öğrenmenin en iyi yolu kod yazmaya başlamaktır!

 ### Output

+### Çıktı

-In the previous code snippet, we used `console.log(..)`.
-Briefly, let's look at what that line of code is all about.
+~~In the previous code snippet, we used `console.log(..)`.
+Briefly, let's look at what that line of code is all about.~~

-You may have guessed, but that's exactly how we print text (aka *output* to the user) in the developer console.
-There are two characteristics of that statement that we should explain.
+~~You may have guessed, but that's exactly how we print text (aka *output* to the user) in the developer console.
+There are two characteristics of that statement that we should explain.~~

-First, the `log( b )` part is referred to as a function call (see "Functions").
-What's happening is we're handing the `b` variable to that function, which asks it to take the value of `b` and print it to the console.
+~~First, the `log( b )` part is referred to as a function call (see "Functions").
+What's happening is we're handing the `b` variable to that function, which asks it to take the value of `b` and print it to the console.~~

-Second, the `console.` part is an object reference where the `log(..)` function is located.
-We cover objects and their properties in more detail in Chapter 2.
+~~Second, the `console.` part is an object reference where the `log(..)` function is located.
+We cover objects and their properties in more detail in Chapter 2.~~

-Another way of creating output that you can see is to run an `alert(..)` statement.
-For example:
+~~Another way of creating output that you can see is to run an `alert(..)` statement.
+For example:~~

+Bir önceki örnekte, `console.log(..)` komutunu kullandık.
+Gelin bu tek satırlık kodun ne anlama geldiğine bakalım.

+Tahmin ettiğiniz gibi, bu komut bir metni geliştirici konsoluna yazdırmanızı (kullanıcıya bir *çıktı* gösterilmesini) sağlıyor.
+Bu ifadede açıklamamız gereken iki  özellik bulunuyor.

+Birincisi, `log(b)` bölümü fonksiyon çagrısı olarak tanımlanır (bknz.
+"Fonksiyonlar").
+Burada yaptığımız, `b` değişkenini fonksiyona teslim etmek.
+Fonksiyon `b` değişkeninin sakladığı değeri alıp konsola yazdırır.

+İkincisi, `.log(..)` fonksiyonunun bulunduugu objeye referans veren `console.` bölümüdür.
+Objeler ve özelliklerini 2.
+Bölümde daha ayrıntılı inceleyeceğiz.

+Görebileceğiniz bir çıktı oluşturmanın başka bir yolu da `alert(..)` komutunu kullanmaktır. Örneğin:

 ```js
 alert( b );